Employment and employee benefits in Switzerland: overview

 Contributions to the second pillar (mandatory and non-mandatory coverage of old age, survivorship and disability (BVG)) may be due depending on the relevant insurance contract and regulations.

-Contributions for ALV (coverage of unemployment): 2.2%, shared equally by the employer and employee.
-Wages between CHF126,000 and CHF315,000 are subject to contributions at a rate of 1.0%.
+Contributions for ALV (coverage of unemployment): 2.2% wages above CHF148,200 are subject to contributions at a rate of 1.0% (no cap).
 These contributions are also shared equally between the employer and the employee.

-It is quite common for Swiss companies to pay variable compensations or bonuses that can be contractually owed or fully discretionary.
-Case law has evolved about the circumstances under which an intended discretionary bonus qualifies as fixed compensation which is contractually owed.
-It is not easy to define clear guidelines.
-Court decisions tend to look at the specific situation in each case and sometimes appear inconsistent.
+It is quite common for Swiss companies to pay variable compensations or bonuses, which can be contractually due or fully discretionary.
+Case law has set criteria under which a bonus intended as discretionary nonetheless qualifies as compensation contractually due.
+However, court decisions tend to look at the specific situation in each case and sometimes appear inconsistent.
+It is therefore not easy to define clear guidelines.

 Currently there is a lot of political activity relating to excessive bonuses, paid mainly in the financial industry, aimed at imposing limits on bonus amounts or making them unattractive through increased taxation.

-New provisions regarding the compensation of board and executive members of public companies listed on a stock exchange will soon enter into force (expected in January 2014).
+New statutory provisions regarding the compensation of board and executive members of public companies listed on a stock exchange entered into force in January 2014.
 Based on these provisions, listed Swiss companies may need to amend their compensation regulations and partly insert them into their articles of association.
-The compensation will become subject to shareholder approval.
-Certain kinds of remuneration (severance pay, advance payments, transaction bonuses) will not be permitted, or will only be permitted under limited circumstances.
+The compensation is subject to shareholder approval.
+Certain kinds of remuneration (severance pay, advance payments, transaction bonuses) are not permitted, or only under limited circumstances.

 The Swiss Financial Market Supervisory Authority (FINMA) has issued a circular on the remuneration of employees of financial institutions.
 The circular contains a series of principles which must be observed for remuneration plans (deferred payment, vesting periods, clawback provision, and so on).
 The principles set out in the circular are mandatory for all employees of financial institutions with an equity capital over CHF2 billion.

-Under the new Article 10a of the Statute on Banks (Bankengesetz), system-relevant banks must include provisions in employment agreements and/or benefit plans under which the legal right to variable remuneration and/or gratification could be curtailed in the case of state support being given to the bank.
-The new legal provision entered into force in March 2012.
+Under Article 10a of the Statute on Banks (Bankengesetz), system-relevant banks must include provisions in employment agreements and/or benefit plans under which the legal right to variable remuneration and/or gratification could be curtailed in the case of state support being given to the bank.

 Intellectual property (IP)